Australian

 Repatriating

-Nepal, a Facebook page, has been informing people about
+of Nepal, a Facebook page, has been informing people

 Nepali

-modern Nepali sculpture is the creative activism of the
+of modern Nepali sculpture is the creative activism of

 The